 England was slow in issuing Letters of Marque, but when they arrived the Canadians were equally eager to cruise the coast looking for American ships to capture and bring back to the British port of Halifax, Nova Scotia.

 Joseph’s knowledge of shipping and his daring combined to make him public enemy number one among New England ship owners.
 In one week alone in October of 1812 he captured 11 ships and returned with them to Halifax.
 The city was alive with celebration as ships sailed into the harbor, their crews drunk on stolen wine.
 The ships’ cargoes, including paychests, belonged to the crew of the privateer that captured them.
-Barrs was celebrated.
+Barss was celebrated.

-When traffic off Cape Cod slowed down, Barrs took his Liverpool Packet north to Massachusetts’ North Shore and to the coast of Maine.
+When traffic off Cape Cod slowed down, Barss took his Liverpool Packet north to Massachusetts’ North Shore and to the coast of Maine.
 Rumors surrounded the Canadian captain.
 Some speculated that he had crew aboard with knowledge of New England harbors.
 That explained his ability to navigate so skillfully in and around the hazards he encountered.

 Others speculated that his ship was backed, secretly, by wealthy Boston families who profited by investing in the privateer ships that were crippling their own country.